 The third way you can close a wholesale deal is when you do an Entity Assignment.
 This is when you create an LLC, get the property under contract with the LLC, and then assign the membership rights of that LLC to the new investor.
 This is particularly useful when dealing with a seller who refuses to assign the contract, or if you're dealing with legalities that do not allow you to assign or double close on the deal.

 The best house flippers who renovate property actually make it a goal to wholesale property every month to keep consistent cash flow coming into their real estate investing businesses!
-A lot of renovations can take at least a few months to complete, so doing wholesale deals that typically close in 2 weeks or less, it provides a steady stream of capital to their investing business!
+A lot of renovations can take at least a few months to complete, so doing wholesale deals that typically close in 2 weeks or less, provides a steady stream of capital to their investing business!

 Once again, I recommend wholesaling to anyone who wants to get started in real estate.
 You can do it with $0 and it's basically risk-free when done correctly.
 Be sure to always include a contingency in your wholesale contract that allows you to back out if unforeseen circumstances happen, and also make sure your contracts are assignable!
 Review this step-by-step guide about the wholesaling process and you'll be in great hands!

-Got absolutely no capital for wholesaling?
+Got no capital for wholesaling?
 Worry not, because wholesaling requires little to no capital.
 To wholesale real estate with no money, start by researching the target area to determine whether market conditions are ideal for property wholesaling.
 If yes, do further research to find out the type and the condition of properties investors in the area prefer, and while at it, ensure you build a buyer’s list.
 Next, search the market for distressed or foreclosure properties since most of the owners are often motivated sellers.

 Negotiate an offer once you find the ideal property, and ensure you start low to achieve a healthy profit margin.
 Finally, market the property to potential buyers, and assign it to the one you find ideal to close the deal.
 When you close a wholesale real estate deal through an assignment of contract, another buyer is putting up all of the money to close.
 Unlike double closing, an assignment of contract creates a clause in one contract where the seller can negotiate with the end buyer.
 This permits the wholesaler to serve as a middleman and purchase property without the risk of upfront costs.